eduardz1/Master-Thesis/chapters/theory.typ

 Similarly to OpenMP, OpenACC provides an @API for parallel computing through the use of compiler directives.
 In contrast to OpenMP, it has been designed with accelerators in mind from the start, being co-developed by Cray, CAPS, NVIDIA and PGI, and is therefore usually better suited for development in heterogeneous @GPU:short and @GPU:short systems @x-OpenACC.
 The influence of NVIDIA on its standardization and their stance on open sourcing their software and drivers limited the diffusion of the standard when compared to OpenMP @x-OpenACCControversy.
-Currently, @GCC:short supports OpenACC for device offloading but the performance of GCC is not up to par with NVFortran's implementation @x-DCvsDirectives.
+Currently, @GCC:short supports OpenACC for device offloading but the performance of @GCC is not up to par with NVFortran's implementation @x-DCvsDirectives.

 == Fortran <fortran-sec>